Sean-D-231121/Group_Project_DV200_Term_2/README.md

 The journey of developing Botania has been both challenging and rewarding, pushing us to hone our skills in front-end and back-end development, user interface design, and data integration.
 By leveraging modern technologies and adhering to best coding practices, we have built a robust and scalable platform that meets the diverse needs of our users.

 ## Authors
-Anemi Breytenbach, Ruan Klopper, Sean Dubbelman, Phillipus Van der Hoven
+Anemi Breytenbach (Home, Settings, Navbar), Ruan Klopper (Appointments, Plant Library), Sean Dubbelman (Store, Cart), Phillipus Van der Hoven (Splash, Sign In, Sign Up)

 ## Acknowledgements